odinuv/web/en/apv/walkthrough/pagination/index.md

 Pagination is a helpful concept which is used to display large amount of records.
 There are two main reasons to paginate results:

-- Prevention from overloading internet browser by enormous amount of data (large HTML file = long processing).
+- Prevention from overloading internet browser by enormous amount of data (large HTML file = long processing and transfer).
 Still the browser has capability (depending on the hardware) to handle much bigger amount of data than an average person.
 - Prevention from confusing the user -- each person is different, but displaying few hundreds of records at once can surely confuse everybody.